 By Rev Angela C Bosfield Palacious

 What is it that is getting in the way of your choosing a better way?
 Is there a dependency of some sort that is controlling your life?
 Nicotine, caffeine, cocaine, marijuana, prescription drugs, and alcohol are just some of the substances that seem to have us in slavery as a people.
-Add to this, unhealthy relationships, deadly debts, job insecurity or dissatisfaction, and we can begin to see that we have to change our attitudes to the daily decisions that we make.
+Add to this, unhealthy relationships, gambling, deadly debts, job insecurity or dissatisfaction, and we can begin to see that we have to change our attitudes to the daily decisions that we make.
 We have to be free of all of this to be fully emancipated, fully free.

 If our young people are to begin with relatively clean slates then we have to re-examine what we think is the best that we can offer them.
 What do we teach them about our ideals for a relationship?
 What do we teach them about the handling of their finances?
 What do we teach them about addictions and abuse?
 Can we help them to hope for the best if we consistently offer them models that are less than the best?